Dioxins, Assessed At Last

-Current exposure to toxic dioxins over a person’s lifetime doesn’t pose a significant health risk, the Environmental Protection Agency concludes in a long-awaited scientific assessment released today.

-The agency’s report, which took more than 20 years to complete, sets a safe daily dose of 0.0007 nanograms of 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) per kilogram of body weight.
-This limit is based on a study finding adverse reproductive effects in men exposed to the chemical as boys and a study finding hormonal effects in infants born to mothers who were exposed to the substance.
-TCDD is the most potent form of a family of chemicals commonly called dioxins.
-It includes other chlorinated dioxins and furans and PCBs.
+The American Chemistry Council, an industry organization that has invested much time and energy in influencing EPA’s work on this assessment, calls the agency’s conclusions “flawed.”

+Lois Marie Gibbs, executive director of the Center for Health, Environment & Justice, an environmental group that has focused on dioxin issues for years, hails the long-awaited completion of the agency’s effort.
+“The American people,” she says, “won a major victory against the chemical industry, which has been working behind closed doors for decades to hide and distort the truth about the dangers of dioxin.”

-TCDD is an unintentional by-product of the burning of wastes and of manufacturing processes involving chlorine, including the production of vinyl chloride products.
-Data in EPA’s annual toxics release inventory indicate that industry has slashed its releases of dioxins in the past two decades (C&EN, Feb.
+Data in EPA’s annual Toxics Release Inventory indicate that U.S. industry has slashed its releases of dioxins in the past two decades (C&EN, Feb.
 6, page 26).
-Backyard burning of waste is considered the major source of dioxins in the U.S. today.
-Dioxins are pervasive in the food supply; they are found in meat, poultry, dairy products, fish, and eggs.
+Backyard waste burning is the major source of dioxins in the U.S. today.

+The EPA limit is based on two studies.
+One found adverse reproductive effects in men exposed to TCDD as boys.
+The other found hormonal effects in infants born to mothers who had high levels of exposure.

+People are exposed to dioxins mainly by eating meat, poultry, dairy products, fish, or eggs.
+However, EPA claims that “most Americans have only low-level exposure to dioxins,” adding that this “does not pose a significant health risk.”

-The assessment, which EPA launched in 1991 as an update to a 1985 document outlining the cancer risks of TCDD, has faced many delays and tough challenges from industry, including chemical manufacturers.
+The assessment, which EPA launched in 1991 to update a 1985 document describing the cancer hazards of TCDD, has faced many delays.
+Throughout the years, polluting industries—including chemical companies—have faulted EPA’s work.
+Community and public health groups, meanwhile, have pressured the agency to finish the review.

-“After 21 years in the making, the dioxin assessment is in the hands of the American people,” says Paul T. Anastas, EPA’s top scientist.
-The release of the assessment came on Anastas’ last day at the agency.
-He is returning to academic life at Yale University (C&EN, Jan.
+“After 21 years in the making, the dioxin assessment is in the hands of the American people,” says Paul T. Anastas, who oversaw release of the report on his final day as EPA’s top scientist (C&EN, Jan.
 16, page 9).

-“I quite honestly never thought this report would ever see the light of day” given the years of delays, says Lois Marie Gibbs, executive director of the Center for Health, Environment & Justice, an environmental group that has focused on dioxin issues for years.
+“I quite honestly never thought this report would ever see the light of day,” Gibbs says.

-“The American people won a major victory against the chemical industry, who has been working behind closed doors for decades to hide and distort the truth about the dangers of dioxin,” Gibbs says.

-The assessment will affect the degree—and cost—of cleanups of dioxin-polluted sites.
-It “will serve as the cornerstone of the agency’s initiatives to protect public health from chemical contaminants and provide the necessary guidance to states and public health agencies to minimize dioxin exposure,” says Olga Naidenko, a senior scientist with the Environmental Working Group, an activist group.

 Join the conversation